-They’re hard to love and even harder to hold.
+They’re hard to love and harder to hold.

-They’ll give you a poem instead of diamonds or gold,
+They’ll give you a poem ‘stead of diamonds or gold,

 As each night fades into a new day

-They’re wrong in the head, you know that for sure
+They’re wrong in the head, I think you know that for sure

-Mamas, don’t let your babies grow up to be writers
+Mamas, don’t let your babies grow up to be poets

 Let ‘em be doctors and lawyers and such,

-the schoolin’s as long, but writers don’t make as much.
+the schoolin’s as long, but poets don’t make as much.

-Mamas don’t let your babies grow up to be writers.
+Mamas don’t let your babies grow up to be poets.